susom/tide/README.md

          7. Push the changes in your local repository to GitHub.
             1. $ git push origin main  //Pushes the changes in your local repository up to the remote repository you specified as the origin
       3. Pull project to local
-         1. Navigate to your repository on Github
+         1. Navigate to your repository on GitHub
          2. On right hand side you will the green color Code button > click > clickon ssh > Copy the link.
          3. Now Open your shell/Terminal and navigate to the folder where you want to copy the repo to work and hit the command below
-            1. Git clone <Repo_link_copied_from_Github>
+            1. Git clone <Repo_link_copied_from_GitHub>
-         4. Authentication will not be required as your ssh key is already their with Github, in case of HTTPS type link, authentication will be asked.
+         4. Authentication will not be required as your ssh key is already there with GitHub, in case of HTTPS type link, authentication will be asked.
       4. Push the code to repo
          1. Once you have made the changes to the necessary file, hit the commands below
             1. $ git add .